-California’s wildfire threat to spike as unusually strong heat dome builds
+California’s wildfire threat to spike as an unusually strong heat dome builds

 The high pressure area responsible for the hot weather and renewed fire danger is likely to reach near-record intensity for that part of the country at this time of year, part of a trend toward strong areas of high pressure that effectively block other weather systems from moving into a region, earning the designation of a “blocking high.”

-The weather pattern across the U.S. next week will feature the extreme heat associated with the high pressure area in the West, contrasted by a dip, or trough, in the jet stream bringing unusually cold air to the Midwest and East.
+The weather pattern across the United States next week will feature the extreme heat associated with the high pressure area in the West, contrasted by a dip, or trough, in the jet stream bringing unusually cold air to the Midwest and East.

 Thanks to climate change, heat waves are becoming more likely and intense.
 Some cases studies have shown that certain extreme heat events could not have occurred without human-caused global warming.

-Californians have been suffering through weeks of hazardous air quality, which some researchers think have already killed more than have died through direct exposure to the fires, and any new fires or flareups in existing fire activity could prolong the air quality issues.
+Californians have been suffering through weeks of hazardous air quality, which some researchers think have already killed more than have died through direct exposure to the fires, and any new fires or flare-ups in existing fire activity could prolong the air quality issues.

 Scientific studies also show that by increasing air temperatures and drying out soils and vegetation, climate change increases the frequency and severity of days with extreme fire risk.
 This is true in the West, but also in other parts of the globe, according to a recent review of the scientific literature on this topic.